alekcz/datacamp/doc/TESTING.md

 The test will:
 - Create a mem-backed Datahike database and populate it
-- Back up to S3 using the MinIO endpoint `http://localhost:9000`
+- Back up to S3 using the LocalStack endpoint `http://localhost:4566`
 - Restore into a fresh database
 - Verify the source and target databases have equivalent datoms